Being financially independent and financial independence is something we all celebrate.

 Investing in mutual funds helps an investor to meet his short-term goals, such as planning a vacation, to long term goals, such as child’s education.

 This investment class makes an investor financially independent by engaging his savings in a diverse range of securities with good returns.
+Thus, Mutual funds is one of the best ways for achieving financial independence.

 2. Investing in the Equity Markets: